-What is guaranteed is that, when you retire, you can choose to take tax-free cash of up to 25% of the value of the pension pot, with the remaining money available either as a flexi-access drawdown (unlimited access to your cash whenever you want) or as an annuity (regular guaranteed income payments for the rest of your life).
+Then there’s the choice of how to access your pension.
+You may have a defined benefits pension (a pension scheme with a pre-determined income at retirement) or a personal pension where you can usually choose to take tax-free cash of up to 25% and a popular option is to then take the rest as flexi-access drawdown (unlimited access to your cash whenever you want) or as an annuity (regular guaranteed income payments for the rest of your life).

 The age at which you can access your pension will depend on the type of scheme you’re paying into, and it’s also worth considering whether you can access any of this early, and what this will mean for your tax.